 - iii.
-The duration of any review period will exclude time taken for maternity/paternity/adoption leave or an extended period of absence such as ill-health absence, subject to the arrangements outlined in the amended 2012 ACCEA employer-based award guidance. - 19.
-Level 9 existing LCEA will continue to be subject to existing renewal arrangements.
-For 2020-2021 and 2021-2022 only, no reviews will take place during those years and the reviews will be postponed until after 1 April 2022.
-Level 9 existing LCEA will be subject to the same scoring mechanism as all other existing LCEA, set out in paragraph 18. - 20.
-Reversion to existing LCEA for existing NCEA holders who are unsuccessful in their applications for renewal, as set out in paragraph 10(ii) above, will continue to apply.
-Existing NCEA holders who have reverted to an existing LCEA will have these awards reviewed three years after the date of the reversion, but no earlier than April 2022.
-Following their reversion to an existing LCEA, the scoring system set out in paragraph 18 will apply.
+The duration of any review period will exclude time taken for maternity/paternity/adoption leave or an extended period of absence such as ill-health absence, subject to the arrangements outlined in the amended 2012 ACCEA employer-based award guidance. - 13.
+Level 9 Pre-2018 LCEA will continue to be subject to renewal arrangements.
+Level 9 Pre-2018 LCEA will be subject to the same scoring mechanism as all other Pre-2018 LCEA, set out in paragraph 12.
+[78][...] - 14.
+Reversion to Pre-2018 LCEA for NCEA holders who are unsuccessful in their applications for renewal, as set out in paragraph 9(ii), will continue to apply.
+NCEA holders who have reverted to a Pre-2018 LCEA will have these awards reviewed three years after the date of the reversion Following their reversion to a Pre-2018 LCEA, the scoring system set out in paragraph 12 will apply. - 15.
+All local arrangements must comply with the Equality Act 2010.
+To the extent that any terms are unlawfully discriminatory, and no corrective local variation to the LCEA arrangements can be agreed with the JLNC within six months of the date at which the issue was raised with the JLNC that removes the discriminatory effect, the employer may modify the local arrangements or delete the term to the minimum extent necessary to remove such discriminatory effect.
+Any modification to or deletion of a provision or part-provision shall not affect the validity and enforceability of the rest of the LCEA arrangements.
+80 in the local arrangements.

-National clinical excellence awards (NCEA)
+National clinical excellence awards (NCEA) and National clinical impact awards (NCIA)

-The provisions below apply solely to the existing NCEA scheme and any future NCEA scheme in England.
+The provisions below apply solely to the NCEA scheme and the NCIA scheme in England.
+[81]

-- 21. Consultants will continue to have access to a national reward scheme that recognises excellence at a national or regional level. - 22.
-Apart from the arrangements set out in paragraphs 23, 24, 25 and 26 below, the Secretary of State for Health and Social Care and the DHSC will have the right, after engaging in consultation, to introduce amendments and changes to the existing NCEA scheme from and after 1 April 2021. - 23.
-Consultants who hold an existing NCEA at any date up to 31 March 2022 will retain their existing NCEA and the associated payment will be consolidated and pensionable, subject to the 2018 ACCEA review processes and paragraph 24 below.
+- 16. Consultants will continue to have access to a national reward scheme that recognises excellence at a national or regional level. - 17.
+Apart from the arrangements set out in paragraphs 18 20, the Secretary of State for Health and Social Care and the DHSC will have the right, after engaging in consultation, to introduce amendments and changes to the NCEA and NCIA scheme from time to time.
+82

+18. Consultants who hold an NCEA at any date up to 31 March 2022 will retain their NCEA and the associated payment will be consolidated and pensionable, subject to the 2018 ACCEA review processes.
+83

-Arrangements under a future NCEA scheme:
+Arrangements under the NCIA scheme: 84